mezo-org/musd/docs/README.md

 The protocol loan is intended to help mitigate this circumstance.

-If this scenario was to arise early into the life of MUSD where a $100M liquidation emptied the Stability Pool.
-This might leave $109M of BTC in the Stability Pool and insufficent BTC in the Active Pool to honour redemptions for all of the circulating MUSD.
+If this scenario was to arise early into the life of MUSD where a $100M liquidation emptied the Stability Pool, this might leave $109M of BTC in the Stability Pool and insufficient BTC in the Active Pool to honour redemptions for all of the circulating MUSD.
 In this event the governance process that manages the PCV contract would withdraw the BTC from the Stability Pool and open a loan to borrow MUSD against BTC to get the BTC back into the Active Pool so that redemptions are able to honour requests.
 The borrowed MUSD would then be deposited into the Stability Pool.

 ![Rebalancing large liquidation into MUSD](images/rebalancingLargeLiquidationIntoMUSD.png)

 Flow of Funds

-1. Governance requests withdrawing BTC from Stability Pool
+1. Governance requests withdrawing BTC from Stability Pool.
-2. BTC is transferred from Stability Pool to PCV
+2. BTC is transferred from Stability Pool to PCV.
-3. Governance withdraws BTC
+3. Governance withdraws BTC.
-4. Governance deposits BTC into Borrower Operations to open a loan
+4. Governance deposits BTC into Borrower Operations to open a loan.
-5. MUSD Borrow fee is sent to PCV
+5. MUSD Borrow fee is sent to PCV.
-6. MUSD is sent to governance
+6. MUSD is sent to governance.
-7. Governance deposits MUSD back into PCV
+7. Governance deposits MUSD back into PCV.
-8. PCV transfers MUSD back to Stability Pool
+8. PCV transfers MUSD back to Stability Pool.

 This would result in a decrease in the total MUSD in the Stability Pool as the collateralisation requirements to open at a safe collateralisation level.
 However it is important to note that the Stability Pool balance would be replenished over time through interest and fees.